ssbc/ssb-meta-feeds/README.md

 - `metafeed` - the metafeed you are finding/ creating under, can be:
     - *FeedDetail* object (as returned by `findOrCreate()` or `getRoot()`)
     - *null* which is short-hand for the `rootFeed` (this will be created if doesn't exist)
-- `find` - method you use to find an existing *FeedDetail*, can be:
+- `isFeed` - method you use to find an existing *FeedDetail*, can be:
     - *function* of shape `(FeedDetail) => boolean`
     - *null* - this method will then return an arbitrary subfeed under provided `metafeed`
 - `details` - used to create a new subfeed if a match for an existing one is not found, can be